 You may take care of the Arraignment through the mail or online, but if you want to be set for Disposition you must either contact the Court Clerk’s office by phone or include a note to that effect with your mail and let us know how to reach you.

 Disposition Dockets will always be on a Tuesday night, starting at 4:00 pm.
 They are held at the George Fina Municipal Building located at 314 Edmond Rd NW.
 In order to be put on a Disposition Docket you must be assigned to that Docket by the Court Clerk’s Office.

-Check, cash or money orders only are accepted at the window.
+Check, cash, credit or debit cards or money orders only are accepted at the window.
 If you wish to pay by credit card or debit card, you may go online at Traffic Payment.
 To pay by phone call 1-800-444-1187.
-There will be a fee for paying online or by phone.
+There will be a fee for paying with a credit or debit card.

 Any one can be granted one (1) continuance for Arraignment or Disposition by calling the Court Clerk’s Office.
 Any continuances after that must be granted by the Judge.

 - Equipment Violations – If you produce proof before your court date that the condition or equipment for which you were cited as defective, missing, prohibited, improper, unauthorized or otherwise in violation has been remedied, then the citation will be dismissed with no cost.